Ashley Alexandra Dupré: Television career

 On July 7, 2008, E! reported that Dupré was engaged in talks about a proposed reality show with Handprint Entertainment, the same firm that managed the reality television careers of Nicole Richie and Pamela Anderson, and that she was considering a move from New York to Los Angeles.
 One of the concepts reportedly being considered was a dating program similar to A Shot at Love with Tila Tequila.
 Dupré will reportedly be working with the production company Reveille Productions (responsible for the TV shows The Office and The Biggest Loser) to create a reality dating show based on the theme that everyone has skeletons in their closet.

 Dupré appeared on 20/20 on Friday, November 21, 2008, where she was interviewed by Diane Sawyer about her feelings about being an "escort," and the emotional effect it had upon her when the encounter with Spitzer was made public.

 On July 10, 2011, VH1 premiered Famous Food, a reality series featuring seven celebrities.
 Dupré came in third; first and second were given a partnership stake in the show's restaurant.

 Personal life

 In 2013, Dupré married New Jersey construction magnate Thomas "TJ" Earle, the father of social media influencer Alix Earle.
+They have three children.